bazza2jw/open62541Cpp/README.md

 # Building

-The library is Built using cmake.
+The library is built using cmake.
 The examples show how to use the classes and should correspond to many of the C library examples.
 These examples can be build with `-Dwith_examples=ON`.

 ## Requirements